developer-zebra/developer-zebra-site/src/stagenow/2-10/about/index.md

 StageNow MN-002910

-Jan 12, 2018
+January, 2018

 ## Introduction
-This help file provides the staging administrator instructions for using StageNow 2.10 to create profiles to use for staging devices.

 #### This guide covers StageNow 2.10.x and higher.

+This guide provides the staging administrator with instructions for using StageNow 2.10 to create profiles for staging devices.

-## Supported Web Browsers
+### Supported Web Browsers

 * Firefox 29 or newer